arkoghosh11/bloom-test/ReadMe.txt

 It will be a REST Webservice supporting both JSON and XML output

-used the following
+Used the following technologies

-java              1.7.0_71
+Java              1.7.0_71
+Jersey            1.19
-spring            3.2.1
+Spring            3.2.1
 JDBC
 JPA annotations   2.0
 Hibernate         4.0
-Database backend  mysql 5.1.29 server            tomcat 7
+Database backend  MySQL 5.1.29
+Server            Tomcat 7
 There is a plan to make a UI side project for the webservices using Secnha Touch 2.4.1 so supported browsers will be Chrome, Maxthon and Safari, mainly webkit browsers and most mobile systems supported by ST2